-(4) Equity adjustments to correct salary inversions and compression relative to rank and history of annual performance evaluations.
-For tenured or tenure-earning faculty members equity adjustments shall follow the principles set forth in the Market Equity and FSU Faculty Salaries Report of the Joint Study Group, dated January 24, 2007, and, for all faculty members, will be based on written criteria and procedures published by the dean of each college/unit and provided to the UFF Chapter at least 45 days before implementation.

-(5) Increased duties and responsibilities.
-A salary increase may be awarded to a faculty member for a substantial increase in duties or responsibilities, such as service as a department chair or an analogous responsibility.

-(6) Recognition for Distinguished Faculty.
+- (4) Equity adjustments to correct salary inversions and compression relative to rank and history of annual performance evaluations.
+For tenured or tenure-earning faculty members equity adjustments shall follow the principles set forth in the Market Equity and FSU Faculty Salaries Report of the Joint Study Group, dated January 24, 2007, and, for all faculty members, will be based on written criteria and procedures published by the dean of each college/unit and provided to the UFF Chapter at least 45 days before implementation. - (5) Increased duties and responsibilities.
+A salary increase may be awarded to a faculty member for a substantial increase in duties or responsibilities, such as service as a department chair or an analogous responsibility. - (6) Recognition for Distinguished Faculty.
 This category is designated to recognize exceptional performance of faculty members.
 The University may provide salary increases to faculty members for extraordinary performance.
 For faculty members in tenured or tenure-seeking positions, the University may assign the title of "Assistant/Associate Professor with Distinction" or "Distinguished Professor" to the recipients of these increases.

-(7) Notice shall be given of any discretionary increases that are approved by the administration but fall outside of the categories listed above or are to be effective after June 30, 2014.
+For faculty members in "Specialized Faculty" positions, the University may assign the words "With Distinction" after the title that the faculty member currently holds. - (7) Notice shall be given of any discretionary increases that are approved by the administration but fall outside of the categories listed above or are to be effective after June 30, 2018.
 The UFF will have 15 days from the date of receipt to object to the increase.
-If an objection is made, the increase shall not be implemented.

-(b) Within thirty (30) days after the effective date, or as soon as practicable, the University shall provide to the UFF a written notification of each Administrative Discretionary Increase.
+If an objection is made, the increase shall not be implemented. - (b) Within thirty (30) days after the effective date, or as soon as practicable, the University shall provide to the UFF a written notification of each Administrative Discretionary Increase.
 The notification shall state the name of the faculty member, the rank and discipline of the faculty member, the amount of the increase and the reason for the increase.
-The report shall include the following supporting evidence:

-(1) For counter-offers, a copy of the verified written offer.

-(2) For endowed/named chairs, a copy of the criteria and procedures for the award of the chair.

-(3) For extraordinary accomplishments, an explanation of how the accomplishments exceed the minimum criteria for the top merit category of the department/unit; or in instances where the extraordinary accomplishment is an external award or similar, the specific external award or alternative criteria which is considered "prestigious" or "highly prestigious."

-(4) For equity adjustments, the salaries and history of annual accomplishments of the group(s) relative to which the inequity is to be corrected.

-(5) For increased duties and responsibilities, the signed annual Assignments of Responsibilities for the year preceding the change and the new one reflecting the increased duties and responsibilities.

-(6) For recognition of distinction, the specific external award or alternative criteria which justifies the designation of "Distinguished" or "with Distinction."
+The report shall include the following supporting evidence: - (1) For counter-offers, a copy of the verified written offer. - (2) For endowed/named chairs, a copy of the criteria and procedures for the award of the chair. - (3) For extraordinary accomplishments, an explanation of how the accomplishments exceed the minimum criteria for the top merit category of the department/unit; or in instances where the extraordinary accomplishment is an external award or similar, the specific external award or alternative criteria which is considered "prestigious" or "highly prestigious." - (4) For equity adjustments, the salaries and history of annual accomplishments of the group(s) relative to which the inequity is to be corrected. - (5) For increased duties and responsibilities, the signed annual Assignments of Responsibilities for the year preceding the change and the new one reflecting the increased duties and responsibilities. - (6) For recognition of distinction, the specific external award or alternative criteria which justifies the designation of "Distinguished" or "with Distinction."